zero9178/C-Cpp-Coverage-for-CLion/README.md

 ### Tools

-To get coverage you need one of the following compilers: Clang 5 or later, GCC 6 or later.
+To get coverage you need one of the following compilers: Clang(-cl) 5 or later, GCC 6 or later.
 Recommended are Clang 6 onwards and GCC 9 onwards.
 GCC 6 to 8 are not recommended for larger projects and cannot gather branch coverage.
 To see why refer to [Differences in compilers](#differences-in-compilers).
 Both of them use very different ways to gather coverage.
 GCC ships a tool called gcov while clang requires llvm-cov and llvm-profdata.
 Make sure the tools versions matches your compilers version.
 When the plugin sees an empty path for either of the tools it will attempt to guess the correct paths based on C and C++ compiler paths and prefixes and suffixes in their name.
 Optionally One can specify a demangler when using Clang to demangle C++ symbols.
 This is not required with GCC as gcov has a built in demangler.
+Tested and supported demanglers are c++filt and llvm-cxxfilt or llvm-undname when using clang-cl.
 You can specify your gcov and llvm-cov per toolchain by going into the settings menu under `Language & Frameworks -> C/C++ Coverage`.
 There you can also configure different settings related to processing coverage